 Conceptual gap arises because of some difference between the user's mental model of the application and how the application actually works.
-Kithuka (2020), conducted a study on the effect of knowledge management practices on the performance of Solidaridad Eastern and Central Africa, Kenya office.
+Kithuka ,(2020) conducted a study on the effect of knowledge management practices on the performance of Solidaridad Eastern and Central Africa, Kenya office.
 The study was guided by the Resource Based Views Theory and the Knowledge Spiral Theory.
 The study adopted a descriptive research design.
 The study established that knowledge management practices significantly and positively influenced the performance of Solidaridad International, East and Central Africa, Kenya Offices.
-The study presented a conceptual gap as it assessed effect of knowledge management practices on the performance of Solidaridad Eastern and Central Africa, Kenya office, while the current study is on the effect knowledge management and performance at the Kenya revenue authority.
+The study presented a conceptual gap as it assessed effect of knowledge management practices on the performance of Solidaridad Eastern and Central Africa, Kenya office, while the current study is on effect of knowledge management on organization performance.